eduardovra/eduardovra.github.io/_drafts/python-async-programming-survival-guide.markdown

 * Awaiting on them
 * Running multiple coroutines concurrently by using `asyncio.gather`

 But, what if we wanted to spawn a task dynamically ?
-For instance, suppose we have a main loop handling events coming from a WebSocket connection, and in certain cases, we should spawn a long-running process in parallel to avoid blocking the loop.
+For instance, suppose we have a main loop handling events coming from the standard input, and in certain cases, we should spawn a long-running process in parallel to avoid blocking the loop.

 The following example depicts this scenario.
 A third-party library called [aiofiles][aiofiles] is used, because the native *read* system call would block the loop.